projectriff/riff/docs/riff_namespace_init.md

 ### Options

 ```
   -h, --help            help for init
-  -n, --namespace namespace   the namespace of resource names
   -s, --secret secret   the name of a secret containing credentials for the image registry
 ```

 ### Options inherited from parent commands